Find a Walk

 After lunch you head south on a particularly attractive stretch of the Thames Path, with the hanging beech woods of the Cliveden Estate on the other side of the river.
 On the outskirts of Maidenhead you go past Boulter’s Lock, a popular spot to watch the river traffic.

-This lovely walk, a long train journey, but the grounds of Blenheim palace are lovely.
+This is a lovely walk, just an hour and a quarter's journey by train from London into Oxfordshire's countryside and the extensive grounds of Blenheim palace.
 The River Evenlode and its soft, easy hills and fertile countryside inspired Tolkien’s Hobbit Shire.

 The start of the walk is good for blackberries in September.
 Before lunch, there are the 2,100 acres of the Great Park leading to Blenheim Palace, its lake and the Column of Victory that the first Duke of Marlborough had placed on the horizon so that he could see it from his bedroom.